-On February 22, 2024, the Board declared a quarterly cash dividend of \$0.125 per share on the Company's Class A and Class B common stock.
-The dividend is scheduled to be paid on March 27, 2024 to stockholders of record as of March 8, 2024.
-The declaration and payment of quarterly cash dividends are subject to the approval of the Board at its sole discretion and compliance with applicable laws and regulations.
+The declarations and payments of the quarterly cash dividends were subject to the approval of the Board at its sole discretion and in compliance with applicable laws and regulations.
 Accordingly, there can be no assurance that the Board will declare or pay cash dividends on the shares of Common Stock in the future.
 Our certificate of incorporation requires that any cash dividends must be paid equally on each outstanding share of Class A Common Stock and Class B Common Stock.
 Our credit facility prohibits us from paying dividends on the Common Stock if there has been, or immediately following the payment of a dividend there would be, a default or an event of default under the credit facility.
-We are currently in compliance with the covenants contained in the credit facility.